The Chinese Military May Be a Paper Tiger

 Recently, Chinese and Indian troops have clashed along their disputed Himalayan border, especially during the 2020 Galwan Valley clash, which involved brutal hand-to-hand combat.
 Reports suggest China suffered more casualties than India, raising questions about its military training and preparedness.

-The reliability and readiness of PLA troops have also been questioned due to instances of perceived cowardice in combat.
-For example, on July 11, 2016, the Washington-based Center For Civilians in Conflict (CIVIC) reported that Chinese peacekeepers in South Sudan abandoned their post and left behind weapons and ammunition during an attack by local militia forces.
-This incident, part of the United Nations Mission in South Sudan (UNMISS), was criticized for failing to protect civilians and compromising the safety of other peacekeepers.
+The reliability and readiness of PLA troops have also been questioned because of instances of perceived cowardice in combat.
+For example, on July 11, 2016, the Washington-based Center for Civilians in Conflict (CIVIC) reported that Chinese peacekeepers in South Sudan abandoned their post and left behind weapons and ammunition during an attack by local militia forces.
+This incident, part of the U.N.
+Mission in South Sudan (UNMISS), was criticized for failing to protect civilians and compromising the safety of other peacekeepers.

-Despite significant advancements, analysts argue that the PLA still trails behind the U.S. military in key areas like stealth technology, avionics, cyber warfare, and advanced missile systems.
-This reliance also highlights the espionage threat communist China poses to the United States as it seeks to steal advanced technology.
+Despite significant advancements, analysts argue that the PLA still trails the U.S. military in key areas such as stealth technology, avionics, cyber warfare, and advanced missile systems.
+This reliance also highlights the espionage threat that communist China poses to the United States as it seeks to steal advanced technology.
 Additionally, unlike U.S. equipment, which has been tested in numerous conflicts, Chinese hardware remains largely untested in combat, making it hard to assess its true performance under battlefield conditions.

 The PLA faces significant recruitment issues, struggling to attract high-quality soldiers.
 Reports highlight problems with personnel quality, including inadequate training and education standards, and low discipline and morale.
 Despite targeted recruitment programs at universities, graduates prefer entering the civilian workforce over military service.
 This shortage of qualified personnel hampers the PLA’s goal of modernizing.
 The increasingly complex equipment and weapons systems require higher levels of intelligence, education, and training.
 Conscripts with no other options often have lower levels of education and lack motivation, leading to low morale within the PLA.

-Xi aims to create a blue-water navy and extend Chinese dominance globally, but the regime would struggle to fight wars far from home.
+While Xi aims to create a blue-water navy and extend Chinese dominance globally, the regime would struggle to fight wars far from home.
 Much of China’s military power focuses on Taiwan and the South China Sea.
 While strong in these areas, it limits Beijing’s global power projection.
-The PLA’s ability to operate globally is restricted compared to the United States due to a lack of overseas bases and weak logistics and supply chains for extended operations.
+The PLA’s ability to operate globally is restricted compared with the United States’ because of a lack of overseas bases and weak logistics and supply chains for extended operations.
 Additionally, the regime’s centralized command and control systems can slow decision-making and create inflexibility.

-China’s alliances are not as strong or reliable as those of the United States, which benefits from established networks like the NATO.
-The Chinese regime struggles with soft power due to negative perceptions of its human rights issues, draconian COVID-19 pandemic measures, aggressive actions in the South China Sea, and ongoing border disputes with nearly all of its neighbors.
+China’s alliances aren’t as strong or reliable as those of the United States, which benefits from established networks such as NATO.
+The Chinese regime struggles with soft power because of negative perceptions of its human rights issues, draconian COVID-19 pandemic measures, aggressive actions in the South China Sea, and ongoing border disputes with nearly all of its neighbors.
 China has only one official ally: North Korea.
 Its other ally is Russia, which is heavily sanctioned and engaged in a war with Ukraine.

 The Chinese regime has increased its military exercises in Asia in recent years.
-However, U.S. observations of the PLA-Navy have revealed gaps in the PLA’s capabilities compared to more experienced and technologically advanced militaries.
+However, U.S. observations of the PLA navy have revealed gaps in the PLA’s capabilities compared with more experienced and technologically advanced militaries.

 Whether or not China is or will remain a paper tiger is debatable, as Xi is prioritizing the continued modernization and expansion of the PLA.
 However, issues ranging from a lack of experience to the inability to wage war in distant theaters detract from Xi’s desired aura of invincibility.
 Additionally, China’s military modernization and expansion depend heavily on sustained economic growth.
 A looming aging crisis and economic vulnerabilities, including high debt levels, dependency on exports, and potential economic sanctions, could impact its ability to sustain military advancements.